tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 the longest and most difficult thing I had ever done.
 But it was also the most satisfying.

 I covered 585 miles and climbed 85,567 feet in 18.5 days.
+If my derailleur had not self-destructed I probably could have done the trip in 17 days.

 Despite all of my planning and preparation, I had no idea exactly how long this trip would take.
 I just did not know how many miles I could do each day.
-If my derailleur had not self-destructed I probably could have done the trip in 17 days.
+Rather than trying to do something like mail drops, I took advantage of the fact that my sister lives in Colorado as well.
+I provisioned a large tub with extra food and stuff.
+I could then give her a call and have her meet me at the end of a segment.
+I used this option only once on day 9 to grab some freeze-dried food and brake pads.
+Well and also a big fat burrito.

+Another worry was water.
+2018 was an extremely dry year in the Colorado Rockies.
+Except for one on day 16, all of the water sources in the Colorado Trail Databook had plenty of water, even the ones marked seasonal or unreliable.
+I could carry up to 4.5 liters of water, but usually I only carried less than 3.

 Equipment and Packing List
 ==========================